 Knowing the importance of creating a low-carb bread that is both delicious and high in fiber, I am going to share the steps in detail with you.

-Note that the bread batter is quite thick, this is normal due to the combination of flours and ingredients.
+Note that the bread batter is quite thick; this is normal due to the combination of flour and ingredients.

-Keep in mind that the recipe calls for 1/2 cup of plain psyllium powder which is key in getting that whole-wheat bread like texture.
+Keep in mind that the recipe calls for 1/2 cup of plain psyllium powder, which is key to getting that whole-wheat bread-like texture.

 Adding psyllium husk powder is the best option when wanting to increase fiber intake in your diet without needing to take fiber supplements.

-This keto bread recipe calls for 6 eggs but I assure you it does not have an eggy taste.
+This keto bread recipe calls for six eggs, but I assure you it does not have an eggy taste.

-If you are wanting a dairy-free version of this keto high-fiber bread, then simply swap out the butter for the same amount of coconut oil.
+If you want a dairy-free version of this keto high-fiber bread, then simply swap out the butter for the same amount of coconut oil.

-You’ll be baking the bread in a 9X5 baking pan that has been well greased and lined with parchment paper with a couple of inches over parchment paper overhang that makes it easier to unmold.
+You’ll be baking the bread in a 9×5 baking pan that has been well-greased and lined with parchment paper, with a couple of inches of parchment paper overhang that makes it easier to unmold.

-I’ve used both a glass one and a metal pan without issue.
+I’ve used both a glass and a metal pan without issue.
 Bake your bread in a preheated 350-degree oven.
-Your keto high-fiber bread will take anywhere from 45- 60 minutes to bake depending on your oven.
+Your keto, high-fiber bread will take anywhere from 45 to 60 minutes to bake, depending on your oven.

-Once your keto bread is baked allow it to cool for 15 minutes and then run a butter knife around the edges to loosen it from the pan and then wait another 20 minutes or so before unmolding.
+Once your keto bread is baked, allow it to cool for 15 minutes, then run a butter knife around the edges to loosen it from the pan, and then wait another 20 minutes or so before unmolding.

 Make sure you allow your bread to be fully cooled before slicing and storing it in your refrigerator.

-I believe my advice is helpful, but if you rather get straight to the recipe, then simply scroll to the bottom of the page where you can find the printable recipe card that includes the complete nutritional value.
+I believe my advice is helpful, but if you would rather get straight to the recipe, then simply scroll to the bottom of the page, where you can find the printable recipe card that includes the complete nutritional value.

 Keto High Fiber Bread Main Ingredients